delvtech/agent0/README.md

 #  [Element Finance](https://element.fi) market simulation and analysis
 This project is a work-in-progress.
 All code is provided as is and without guarantee.

 ## Testing
 Testing is achieved with [py.test](https://docs.pytest.org/en/latest/contents.html).
 First install pytest with `python3 -m pip install pytest`, then the ElfPy package with `python3 -m pip install .`, then from the repository root directory run `pytest`.

+## Developing
+The ElfPy package can be installed by navigating into the `analysis` folder and running `python3 -m pip install -e .`, which will automatically update the pip package when you change files in the directory.

 ## Analysis repo git workflow:
 We will follow the Rebase workflow that is used by the Element frontend team.
-Commits to `main` should only be made in the form of squash merges from pull requests.
+Commits to `main` should **only** be made in the form of squash merges from pull requests.
 For example,

 ```